mishthi-jaiswal/CCRM-JAVA-VITYARTHI/USAGE.md

 3. Enter student's ID and the course code

 ### Add a Course
-1. Select "Manage Courses" from main menu
+1. Select "Manage Course" from main menu
 2. Choose "Add Course"
 3. Enter details of course and select the semester